opsds-abn/assessment/README.md

 persons_of_interest = assessment.preprocessing.read_persons_of_interest()
 ```

+The columns 'poi' contains the information whether an employee is a person of interest

 ## Evaluation

 We expect you to spend around 1 to 1.5 hours on this assessment.
 We don't expect a full solution but instead are interested more in your thought patterns and your approach.